 2. Suitable Climate

-According to a survey, over two-thirds of Americans are reluctant to relocate to a region that may experience natural catastrophes, very high temperatures, or rising sea levels.
+According to a survey, nearly two-thirds of Americans are reluctant to relocate to a region that may experience natural catastrophes, very high temperatures, or rising sea levels.

 Younger generations, high incomes, Democrats, and residents of the Northeast all have much bigger shares of the population.

-Two out of every five respondents who plan to purchase or sell a property indicate that the environment impacted their search in the coming year.
+Two out of every five respondents who plan to purchase or sell a property indicate that the environment impacted buyer’s or seller’s search in the coming year.
 For example, their choice to relocate was influenced by the possibility of natural disasters, very high temperatures, and/or increasing sea levels.

 To assist homebuyers in making wise selections, Redfin.com presents climate-risk statistics for almost every residence in the United States.